Ruibreeze/PUI2017_CZ1605/HW4_cz1605/README.md

+## FBB your README needs to state who you are working with\

 # For the assignment1:
 ## I forked the repository of Princeaker and made assessment of his homework.
 And I also put my assessment in my respository.
 # For the assignment2: I worked with Zhiao Zhou and Hongkai He